mariabouk/thesisRepo/README.md

 ## Support - Contact
-The code for this paper is private.
-If interested, reach out to me:
+If you have questions or you need clarifications, reach out to me:
 - mariaboukoutsou12@gmail.com